-The following subsequent events (expect to) have no (significant) impact on the financial position of 2021 as these are considered to be a non-adjusting event, are:
+The following subsequent events (expect to) have no (significant) impact on the financial position of 2022 as these are considered to be a non-adjusting event:

-- Strukton Rail AB, the shareholder of the company JPL Rail A/S, which was owned for 100% per yearend 2021, has submitted a bankruptcy petition to court in Norway as of May 15, 2023 and the bankruptcy is expected to become effective during 2024. - On November 16, 2023 Strukton Group and SPIE reached an agreement regarding the sale of the Grid Solutions Activities of Strukton Systems (part of Strukton Power).
+- Strukton Rail AB, the shareholder of the company JPL Rail A/S, which was owned for 100% per yearend 2022, has submitted a bankruptcy petition to court in Norway as of May 15, 2023 and the bankruptcy is expected to become effective during 2024. - On November 16, 2023 Strukton Group and SPIE reached an agreement regarding the sale of the Grid Solutions Activities of Strukton Systems (part of Strukton Power).
 This transaction entails the sale of projects including personnel that will be transferred to SPIE.
 The sale has been finalised by December 29, 2023. - On December 15, 2023, Strukton Groep N.V. and Strukton Immersion Projects B.V. have reached agreement regarding the hiving off of Strukton Immersion Projects B.V.
-As per that date Strukton Immersion Projects B.V. will continue independently as Immontec B.V.
+As per that date Strukton Immersion Projects B.V. will continue independently as Immontec B.V. - As per March 27, 2024, A1 Electronics (subsidiary of Strukton Power) has been taken over by Gimv B.V. - With effect from April 1, 2024, Strukton Integrale Projecten has been sold to Aiber Services B.V. - On October 13, 2023, Antea Group UK Ltd. has been established for our activities in the United Kingdom.
+On the same date, Antea Group Holding UK Ltd. has been established, who owns all the shares of Antea Group UK Ltd. - On May 31, 2024 Antea Group Holding B.V. has been established.
+All shares of all Antea Group subholdings, until that date held by Oranjewoud N.V., have been transferred to Antea Group Holding B.V.

-29. Services rendered for concessions and public private partnership (ppp)
+28. Services rendered for concessions and public private partnership (ppp)

-Oranjewoud group companies participated in special purpose companies for ppp concession projects during 2021.
+Oranjewoud group companies participated in special purpose companies for ppp concession projects during 2022.
 These companies have entered into a concession agreement for providing services.
 All agreements are based on a public-private partnership (ppp).
 These are referred to as DBFM(O) contracts - Design, Build, Finance, Maintain and Operate contracts.